drug-design/course/docs/chapters/adme-case-studies.md

 ### Identification of Non-Genotoxic Carcinogens

-The identification of non-genotoxic carcinogens is an important issue in ADME/Tox analyses; large species differences may occur for sub-sets of compounds.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/identification-non-genotoxic-carcinogens-2287224c'><i class='fa fa-play' aria-hidden='true'></i></button>The identification of non-genotoxic carcinogens is an important issue in ADME/Tox analyses; large species differences may occur for sub-sets of compounds.
 A model addressing this particular issue for both pharmaceutical and chemical compounds was introduced by Walter Westerink and Willem Schoonen at Schering-Plough.
 This is presented in the following pages.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ADME]: Absorption, Distribution, Metabolism, Excretion